UoaWDCC/VPS/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: 2024 Task Template
+name: Task Template
-about: This is to be used as the template for stories/tasks in 2024 sprint work for the VPS project.
+about: This is to be used as the template for stories/tasks in sprint work for the project
 title: "[VPS-]"
 labels: ''
 assignees: ''